cyberista/hello-world/README.md

 # hello-world
-I think therefore I code.

 The 21st century belongs to code.
 Shared code belongs to humanity.
-Or, will humans end up belonging to the coders?
+But could humans end up belonging to the coders?